ParallelMaths/parallel/pages/7-17-sundogs-random-dots.md

 {.grid}

 ::: problem id=5_1 marks=5
-__5.1.__ If we are encoding by multiplying by 5, what do the following letters become?
+__5.1.__ If we are encoding by multiplying by 5, which letter is each of the following letters transformed into?

 The letter __A__ becomes <input type="text" solution="A"/>
 The letter __B__ becomes <input type="text" solution="F"/>